 Triangulation with Linear Interpolation works best when your data are evenly distributed over the grid area.
 Data sets that contain sparse areas result in distinct triangular facets on the map.

-In the Grid Data dialog, specify Triangulation with Linear Interpolation as the Gridding Method and click the Advanced Options button to open the Triangulation Advanced Options dialog.
+In the Grid Data dialog, specify Triangulation with Linear Interpolation as the Gridding Method and click the Next button to open the Grid Data Triangulation with Linear Interpolation Options dialog.

 For more information about anisotropy options see Anisotropy.